 - 1 lemon, halved

 - vegetables of choice, cut into serving size pieces

 - Rinse the chicken cavity and then pat dry with paper towel.

 - Pierce the skin of the chicken all over with a knife.

-Mix in a small bowl: mixed herbs, paprika, salt, pepper and lemon juice.
-Pat and rub into skin of chicken.
+- Mix in a small dish: mixed herbs, paprika, salt, pepper and juice of half a lemon.

-- Pour boiling water into TM bowl and place assembled Varoma onto TM lid and cook 50 mins / Varoma / speed 2.
+- Pour boiling water into TM bowl, place assembled Varoma onto TM lid and cook 60 mins / Varoma / speed 2.

 Disclaimer: If you are using your TM5 and you get an error code C160 or C161 – please contact your consultant or Thermomix Australia in regards to your machine as it may have a known problem.

 For more decadent recipes delivered to your inbox every Monday make sure you become a ThermoFun Club Member.